-- Claimant must have a Family Tax Benefit child (page 56). - Can be paid to a parent, guardian or an approved care organisation. - Only one member of a couple can receive payment.
+- · Claimant must have a Family Tax Benefit child (page 56). - Can be paid to a parent, guardian or an approved care organisation. - Only one member of a couple can receive payment.
 Eligibility follows the child, not the parent.

-- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or the holder of a specified temporary visa (page 56). - The child must also meet these requirements or must be living with the claimant. - Available to new Australian residents after 52 weeks in Australia as an Australian resident, SCV holder or holder of a specified temporary visa (some exemptions may apply). - May be paid for up to 6 weeks of a recipient or child's temporary absence from Australia.
+- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), or an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57). - · The child must also meet these requirements or must be living with the claimant. - Available to new Australian residents after 52 weeks in Australia as an Australian resident, SCV holder or holder of a specified temporary visa (some exemptions may apply). - May be paid for up to 6 weeks of a recipient or child's temporary absence from Australia.
 However, specified temporary visa holders may only be paid in limited circumstances.